systemacticco-rgb/lps-reference-implementation/SPEC.md

 ---
 ## 4.2 Scoped carrier observations [PENDING CROSS-CHECK]

-[PENDING CROSS-CHECK] The candidate 3–10-segment range of 400–1,500 compressed bytes and its associated invisible-character counts are scoped observations, not a production safe-operating guarantee.

 [PENDING CROSS-CHECK] Latency and reclassification observations are editor- and platform-specific.
 They do not establish a protocol limit, universal carrier preservation, or a production throughput claim.